SharePoint/PnP-Guidance/sitescore/Microsoft.SharePoint.Client.ClientContextExtensions.md

 | [Clone(ClientRuntimeContext, String)](Microsoft.SharePoint.Client.ClientContextExtensions.496ce2a9.md) | Clones a ClientContext object while "taking over" the security context of the existing ClientContext instance
 | [Clone(ClientRuntimeContext, Uri)](Microsoft.SharePoint.Client.ClientContextExtensions.24377799.md) | Clones a ClientContext object while "taking over" the security context of the existing ClientContext instance
 | [ExecuteQueryRetry(ClientRuntimeContext, Int32, Int32)](Microsoft.SharePoint.Client.ClientContextExtensions.7df0b65c.md) |
+| [GetAccessToken(ClientRuntimeContext)](Microsoft.SharePoint.Client.ClientContextExtensions.c554a97a.md) |  Gets an access token from a Microsoft.SharePoint.Client.ClientContext instance.
+Only works when using an add-in or app-only authentication flow.
 | [GetSiteCollectionContext(ClientRuntimeContext)](Microsoft.SharePoint.Client.ClientContextExtensions.7a362804.md) | Gets a site collection context for the passed web.
 This site collection client context uses the same credentials as the passed client context
 | [HasMinimalServerLibraryVersion(ClientRuntimeContext, String)](Microsoft.SharePoint.Client.ClientContextExtensions.972110cc.md) | Checks the server library version of the context for a minimally required version
 | [HasMinimalServerLibraryVersion(ClientRuntimeContext, Version)](Microsoft.SharePoint.Client.ClientContextExtensions.136acdfc.md) |
 | [IsAppOnly(ClientRuntimeContext)](Microsoft.SharePoint.Client.ClientContextExtensions.c747dff1.md) | Checks if the used ClientContext is app-only
 ## See also
+- Microsoft.SharePoint.Client.ClientContext
 - [Microsoft.SharePoint.Client](Microsoft.SharePoint.Client.md)